 - Default network control (autoCreateNetwork)

-These omissions are intentional: the goal is to illustrate how project placement and tagging are wired, not provide drop-in project modules.
+These omissions are intentional: the goal is to illustrate how each project feature is wired, not provide drop-in organization modules.
 See the GCP Project resource reference for all available configuration options.

 Let's create and Manage GCP Projects